Clustered Federated Learning based on Nonconvex Pairwise Fusion: Fusion penalized federated clustering

 \subsection{Network Lasso}

-(NetLasso) is a generalization of group lasso to a network setting that allows simultaneous clustering and optimization on networks.
+Network Lasso (NetLasso) generalizes the group lasso to a network setting that allows simultaneous clustering and optimization on networks.
 In fact, our objective function in \eqref{eq:obj} resembles that of NetLasso under a fully connected network, where any two devices are connected by an edge.
 An ADMM algorithm has been proposed for the NetLasso problem.
-With ADMM, each individual node solves its own private optimization problem, broadcasts the solution to its neighbors, and repeats the process until algorithm converges.
+With ADMM, each individual node solves its own private optimization problem, broadcasts the solution to its neighbors, and repeats the process until the algorithm converges.

 Despite satisfactory numerical performances, the ADMM algorithm of NetLasso has several key drawbacks such that it cannot be directly applied to the FL setup.
 First, at the local update step, each node (device) requires the model parameters of all its neighbors.
 In the setup of FL with a hub-and-spoke topology, the server must broadcast all the model parameters of $m$ devices to each device, which will incur heavy communication costs, and more importantly, may lead to private information leaks due to the exposure of model parameters of other devices.
 Second, the minimization problem must be solved exactly at each node.
-This is impractical in FL because the variety of devices with different computational power makes it difficult to ensure that each minimization step is conducted exactly, especially when $f(\cdot)$ is a complex model, such as a neural network.
-Third, NetLassso requires all nodes to update at each communication round, making them less practical and applicable to FL due to the diverse communication capabilities of devices in federated networks.
+This is impractical in FL because some devices may have low computational power which makes it difficult to ensure that each minimization step is conducted exactly, especially when $f(\cdot)$ is a complex model, such as a neural network.
+Third, NetLassso requires all devices to update at each communication round, making it less practical and applicable to FL due to the constraint on communication in federated networks.
 In addition, NetLasso only considers the convex case.
 Although it can be extended to nonconvex cases, convergence analysis for the nonconvex losses has not been established.

-\section{Fusion penalized federated clustering}
+\subsection{Fusion penalized federated clustering}

-Because the penalty function ${g}(\|\omega_i-\omega_j\|)$ (and $\tilde{g}(\|\omega_i-\omega_j\|)$) is non-separable in $\omega_i$, a natural idea is to use ADMM \cite{Boyd2011}, a well-established variable-splitting algorithm. {Network Lasso} \cite{Hallac2015} provides an ADMM algorithm in a distributed manner.
-In this section, we first present a brief overview of the {Network Lasso} problem and discuss the potential drawbacks of this algorithm in FL.
-Then, in Section \ref{subsec:FPFC}, we propose a novel distributed optimization algorithm based on ADMM, {FPFC}, to address the clustered FL problem.